pharo-ai/linear-models-posts/using-linear-regression.md

 "Converting the DataFrame into an array of arrays For using it in the linear model.
-For now, the linear model does not work on a DataFrame." xTrain := xTrain asArray. yTrain := yTrain asArray. xTest := xTest asArray. yTest := yTest asArray.
+For now, the linear model does not work on a DataFrame." xTrain := xTrain asArrayOfRows. yTrain := yTrain asArray.

+xTest := xTest asArrayOfRows.
+yTest := yTest asArray.